Flower Seeds Vendors In The US

 Johnny’s Selected Seeds — Johnny’s Selected Seeds offers vegetable, herb, flower, farm and fruit seeds.
 The company’s seeds are certified organic.
 You can view the 2016 Johnny’s Selected Seeds catalog online.
 Johnny’s seed maintain an on-site seed lab, and partner only with certified industry seed labs for both the initial and regular cycle germination tests as per Federal Seed Act requirements.
 Johnny’s sets and maintains minimum germination requirements that consistently exceed Federal Seed Act minimum requirements.

-Urban Farmer — Urban Farmer’s seeds are produced on its Westfield, Indiana, farm.
+Urban Farmer — Urban Farmer’s seeds according to social anxiety are produced on its Westfield, Indiana, farm.
 The company asserts that all seeds are non-GMO and not genetically engineered.
 Vegetable, herb and flower seeds are available.

 Park Seed Co. — Park Seed Co. has a “Superior Germination Guarantee” and also sells non-GMO seeds.
 The company’s e-catalog can be viewed online.
 Park seed is One of America’s oldest and largest mail-order seed and plant companies, the Geo.
 W. Park Seed Company, was founded in 1868 by 15-year-old George W. Park in Libonia, Pennsylvania.